-Up until a year ago, the Marriott Bonvoy Business American Express Card was just another co-branded business credit card that offered a good earning rate at Marriott properties and a few good benefits too.
-Then, in late March 2020, came a small but key policy change that made the Marriott Bonvoy Business Card an invaluable tool for anyone seeking easy Marriott Bonvoy status.
+Just a few years ago, the card_name was just another co-branded business credit card that offered a good earning rate at Marriott properties and a few good benefits too.
+Then, in late March 2020, came a small but key policy change that made the card_name an invaluable tool for anyone seeking easy Marriott Bonvoy status.

-The Marriott Bonvoy Business Card is the only Marriott co-branded business card on the market and it’s issued by American Express.
-The cards key selling points are that it offers the best available earning rate at Marriott properties worldwide, it offers the best earning rate for spending at US restaurants and at US gas stations of any Bonvoy card, it offers cardholders a free night at select Marriott properties every year, and it’s the only card that when paired with one of a number of other Bonvoy cards, will give cardholders 30 elite night credits towards Marriott Bonvoy elite status every year.
+The card’s key selling points are that it offers the most Bonvoy points per dollar at Marriott properties worldwide, at at U.S. restaurants and at U.S. gas stations, that it offers cardholders a free night at select Marriott properties every year, and that it’s the only card that can be paired with one of a number of other Bonvoy cards to give cardholders 30-40 elite night credits towards Bonvoy status every year.

-Here’s what you need to know about the Marriott Bonvoy Business Card from American Express:
+Here’s what you need to know about the card_name:

-- $0 (zero) for up to five additional cards (rates & fees)
+- $0 for up to five additional cards (rates & fees)

 - 6 points/dollar at Marriott Bonvoy properties worldwide

-- 4 points/dollar on spending at US restaurants
+- 4 points/dollar on spending at restaurants worldwide

 - 4 points/dollar on spending on wireless telephone services purchased directly from U.S. service providers

-- 2 points/dollar on spending in all other categories
+- 2 points/dollar on eligible spending in all other categories

-- Annual free night certificate valid at properties costing up to 35,000 points/night
+- An annual free night certificate valid at properties costing up to 35,000 points/night

 - 15 elite night credits towards elite status every year

 - Get a 7% discount off standard rates for standard room reservations at all Marriott Bonvoy properties